swiftlang/swift-evolution/proposals/NNNN-atomics.md

 }

 let counter = Atomic<Int, Relaxed>(0)
-counter.wrappingIncrement()
+counter.wrappingAdd(1)
 ```

 This simplifies the typical case where all operations on a certain atomic value use the same "level" of ordering (relaxed, acquire/release, or sequentially consistent).
 However, there are considerable drawbacks:

 * This design puts the ordering specification far away from the actual operations -- obfuscating their meaning.
-* It makes it a lot more difficult to use custom orderings for specific operations (like the speculative relaxed load in the `wrappingIncrement` example in the section on [Atomic Operations](#atomic-operations) above).
+* It makes it a lot more difficult to use custom orderings for specific operations (like the speculative relaxed load in the `wrappingAdd` example in the section on [Atomic Operations](#atomic-operations) above).
 * We wouldn't be able to provide a default value for a generic type parameter.
 * Finally, there is also the risk of unspecialized generics interfering with runtime performance.